akostadinov/seafile-admin-docs/manual/deploy/deploy_with_k8s.md

 kubectl exec -it seafile-748b695648-d6l4g --  bash
 ```

-If you modify some configurations in `/opt/seafile-data/conf` and need to restart the container, the following command can be refered:
+If you modify some configurations in `/opt/seafile-data/conf` and need to restart the container, the following commands can be refered:

 ```shell
 kubectl delete deployments --all